How To Cook Steak On The Stove

 Instructions

 • Preheat oven-safe cast iron skillet (or other oven-friendly pan) over medium-high to high heat.
-Preheat the oven to 350.
+Preheat the oven to 350° F.

-• Flip your steaks over, top each steak with 1/2 tablespoon of butter and transfer to the hot oven for 5 minutes, keeping them in the same skillet.
+• Flip your steaks over, top each steak with 1/2 tablespoon of butter and transfer to the hot oven for up to 5 minutes, keeping them in the same skillet.

-• After the 5 minutes, take them out of the oven and transfer steaks to a plate.
+• Once desired temperature has been achieved, remove the steaks from the oven and transfer them to a plate.
 Cover with foil and rest for 5 more minutes.

 • Finally, take the foil off and thinly slice the steak against the grain.
-Serve with vegetables, potatoes or any other side you like to have with your steak.
+Serve warm.

 Video